vishpat/lisp-rs/book/src/evaluator.md

 [eval.rs](https://github.com/vishpat/lisp-rs/blob/0.0.1/src/eval.rs)

-## Code Walk Through
+## Code Walkthrough

 The evaluator is implemented using the recursive *eval_obj* function.
 The *eval_obj* function takes the List object representing the program and the global *env* variable (a simple hashmap) as the input.
-The function then starts processing the List object representing the program by iterating over each element of this list
+The function then starts processing the List object representing the program by iterating over each element of this list.

 ```Rust
 fn eval_obj(obj: &Object, env: &mut Rc<RefCell<Env>>)